South East Asia

 2022

-• SEA Network is exploring “integrated approaches” that utilize the existing mechanisms within the country, especially of the Customs Authority to further strengthen enforcement of licensing system while minimizing workloads to officers such as risk profiling, post-clearance audit, market inspection, etc. The integrated approaches would supplement the training of customs and enforcement officers and expand coverage of enforcement beyond the customs checkpoint.
+• Integrated approaches: SEA network countries are implementing “integrated approaches” which utilize existing mechanisms within the country especially of the Customs Authority to further strengthen enforcement of licensing system, while minimizing workloads to officers.
+These integrated approaches include harmonized system (HS) code, data reconciliation, risk profiling, post-clearance audit and market inspection etc. The integrated approaches supplements training of customs and enforcement officers and expand coverage of enforcement to be beyond the customs checkpoint to strenthhen enforcement of ODS/HFC licensing system.

-Management of Refrigeration and Air Conditioning (RAC) Servicing Sector: Article 5 Parties under the Montreal Protocol are making efforts to sustain the phase-out of HCFCs and, in light of the Kigali Amendment, adopting lower GWP alternative refrigerants, maintaining and enhancing energy-efficiency safely through:
+Servicing Sector: Article 5 Parties under the Montreal Protocol are making efforts in sustaining the phase-out of HCFCs and, in light of the Kigali Amendment, adopting lower GWP alternative refrigerants while maintaining/enhancing energy efficiency in a safe manner through:

-• Policy options to effectively regulate the RAC informal servicing sector – the SEA Network countries have worked with national stakeholders to explore the existing legislative framework/regulations to effectively manage the RAC informal servicing sector such as requiring RAC workshops to employ certified RAC technicians as pre-requisite condition to register/renew business licenses and requiring RAC workshops to be equipped with tools/ equipment necessary for good servicing practices etc.
+• Policy options: SEA network countries have worked with national stakeholders to explore the existing legislative framework/regulations to effectively manage the RAC informal servicing sector such as requiring RAC workshops to employ certified RAC technicians as a pre-requisite condition to register/renew business licenses, and requiring RAC workshops to be equipped with tools/ equipment necessary for good servicing practices etc.

-• Institutionalizing good servicing practices into the national training curriculum and certification programmes of the Technical and Vocational Education and Training (TVET) and development of recognized prior-learning (RPL) to enable skilled and experienced RAC technicians to be recognized under the TVET system.
+• Institutionalizing good servicing practices into the national training curriculum and certification programmes of the Technical and Vocational Education and Training (TVET) authority for students in formal education.

-• Application and database of certified RAC technicians – some SEA Network countries are advancing the management of RAC informal servicing sector through the digitalization approach.
-The registration for the training and certification programme could be completed online to attract more participants to the programme.
-This has enabled the authorities to have a comprehensive database of applicants, trainees, and certified technicians, which could also be accessible for public use.
+• Application and database of certified RAC technicians: Some SEA network countries advance management of informal servicing sector through online database.
+Technicians register training and certification programme online to faciliiate application and admission process.
+It has enabled the authorities to have a comprehensive database of applicants, trainees and certified technicians, which can also be accessible for public use.
+With this, some countries promote certified technicians to consumers through application of certifited technicians.

 • Capacity building of NOUs and national stakeholders in the implementation of the Montreal Protocol;